hallazzang/hwp5-table-extractor/README.md

     .col_span = XX
 ```

-Note that each row can have different count of cell because of the `row_span`s
+Note that each row can have different numbers of cell because of `row_span`s
 and `col_span`s.